arrow_back

 5. For Machine type, accept the default.

-6. For Boot disk, if the Image shown is not Debian GNU/Linux 12, click Change and select Debian GNU/Linux 11 (bullseye).
+6. In the left pane click OS and storage, if the Image shown is not Debian GNU/Linux 12 (bookworm), click Change and select version to Debian GNU/Linux 12 (bookworm).

-11. Scroll down to the Automation section, and enter the following script as the value for Startup script:
+10. In Automation, copy and paste the following script as the value for Startup script:

 apt-get update apt-get install apache2 php php-mysql -y service apache2 restart Note: Be sure to supply that script as the value of the Startup script field.
 If you accidentally put it into another field, it won't be executed when the VM instance starts.